 Create a contingency plan

-Now is the time when businesses need to work their way around the crisis and thrive.
+Now is the time when businesses need to work their way around the crisis.
 Observe how establishments are trying to pattern their operations after the current demand.
-Bars such as Oto and The Curator now offer home service while restaurants such as Shake Shack and Hapag provide DIY meal kits for their consumers.
-These businesses are among the few who were able to move quickly and restrategize.
+Bars such as Oto and The Curator now offer home service while restaurants such as Shake Shack and Hapag provide DIY meal kits for consumers.

-You’ve seen what the COVID-19 pandemic has done to your business—now you have to make sure that this doesn’t happen again.
-This won’t be the last crisis the industry will have to face so might as well start crafting a more stable contingency plan.
+You’ve seen what COVID-19 has done to your business—now you have to make sure this doesn’t happen again.
+This won’t be the last crisis the foodservice industry will have to face so you might as well start crafting a more stable contingency plan in the new normal.
 You’ve probably learned a lot on how to handle these types of situations by this point.
 But, you can always do better.

 A crisis-proof business plan can be tricky because you never know what’s coming but the few hassles of designing a solid system is a small price to pay for a stable future.